DERRICK (the beginning)

 Women were being cat-called, eye fucked, and propositioned with new millennium After 7 promises.
 All while they moved from bar to loft party and back again.
 Some of them were just out for a good time to start the weekend off.
 Others actually were looking for the sun, the moon, the rain, the stars, and the mountains.

 A symphony of sounds filled the night air as though it were being directed by a conductor.
 As did the mixture of various strands of weed that emanated from cars and groups of guys posted on various corners.

-The Ritzer neighborhood in northwest DC, had somehow found a sweet spot that natives in metropolitan cities from coast to coast had not been able to figure out.
+The Ritzer neighborhood in northwest DC had somehow found a sweet spot that natives in metropolitan cities from coast to coast had not been able to figure out.
 How to stave off full-blown gentrification and still welcome new money into the area.
-It sat between the historic Petworth neighborhood and a ten block stretch of new condos, grotesquely modernized row homes, a Whole Foods and Trader Joe's…
+It sat between the historic Petworth neighborhood and a ten block stretch of new condos, grotesquely modernized row homes, Whole Foods, and Trader Joe's…

 But the Ritzer was different.
 It looked and felt like both 70s and early 2000s DC.
 Pristine and maintained, with smart updates where it made sense.